kyphan38/web/assets/docs/study/soft skills/4-ptcm.md

 Strategies for prioritization - Eisenhower

-- Categorizes tasks based on urgency and importance into four quadrants:
+- Categorizes tasks based on urgency and importance into four quadrants
   - Urgent & Important - Do it now
   - Important, Not Urgent - Schedule it
   - Urgent, Not Important - Delegate it